ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: Annotation Guidelines

+We define three categories of errors based on the structural stage at which the reasoning process fails.
+To remove ambiguity, annotators are instructed to evaluate these categories hierarchically, ensuring that the primary cause of the failure is identified at the most fundamental level (from grounding to inference).

+\paragraph{Misinterpretation (Grounding Level).} This is the primary level of the taxonomy, representing errors where the model fails to correctly ground its reasoning in the provided input or task constraints.
+By identifying these errors first, we isolate failures in task comprehension from failures in knowledge or logic.
+This includes: \begin{itemize} \item Misinterpreting the core question objective or task requirements. \item Misrepresenting previous reasoning steps or established premises. \item Referencing non-existent answer choices or providing multiple answers when only one is requested. \end{itemize}

+\textit{Example:} For the question ``Why would you take a bus to work?'' with choice A being ``commute,'' a model ruling out this correct option because ``the question asks why someone would take a bus, not what a bus is used for'' demonstrates misinterpretation of the question's objective.

-\paragraph{Hallucination Errors.} This category covers errors where the model generates unverifiable or false facts.
-Examples include stating that ``wolves are not found in arctic regions'' or claiming that ``leaves are the primary source of nectar for honey production'' (when flowers are the actual source).
-This category encompasses: \begin{itemize} \item Incorrect facts or assumptions that are not generally valid \item Hallucinated information that is not inferable from the question or context \end{itemize}
+\paragraph{Hallucination (Content Level).} If the input is correctly grounded, we evaluate the accuracy of the external knowledge introduced.
+This category is strictly reserved for the introduction of empirically false or unverifiable world knowledge.
+It focuses on the \textit{factual accuracy} of the information used in the trace, independent of the logical structure.
+This includes: \begin{itemize} \item Introduction of incorrect facts or assumptions that are not generally valid. \item Generation of hallucinated information that is not inferable from the question or context. \end{itemize}

 \textit{Example:} A model stating ``rejection is the most likely outcome of an interview'' presents an incorrect fact that is not generally valid, constituting a hallucination error.